alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

   <img src="{{ assets_path }}/app-screenshot-simulator.png" alt="app-screenshot-simulator" width="231" style="box-shadow: 0 0 5px #ccc;">
 </div>

-There are two targets in this project, an application target and a dynamic framework target.
+There are two targets in this project: an application target and a dynamic framework target.
 The app target only contains the `AppDelegate.swift`, `SceneDelegate.swift`, and some supporting files.
 The dynamic framework is where everything else lives.
 It includes the views, business logic, localized strings, and some helpers.

-To control effects from the outside world, we're using the Service Locator pattern explained [here](https://vimeo.com/291588126).
+To control effects from the outside world, we are using the Service Locator pattern explained [here](https://vimeo.com/291588126).
 To handle localized strings, we're using some ideas from the [kickstarter/ios-oss](https://github.com/kickstarter/ios-oss) project, the [Language.swift](https://github.com/kickstarter/ios-oss/blob/d88e9c0c6e9bfafe0006da7e67091afddbec8d3a/Library/Language.swift#L4) and [LocalizedString.swift](https://github.com/kickstarter/ios-oss/blob/) files.

 There is a playground file `MyAwesomeApp.playground` that renders the GreetingView in the playground live view.
 Change the `language` variable to `.pt` and check the results in the live view.
 You can also try different values for the `userDefaults`.